Arecaceae: Symbolism

 Edward Hitchcock's fold-out paleontological chart in his 1840 Elementary Geology, showing the Palms as the crown of the plant tree of life, alongside Man as the crown of the animal tree of life.

 The palm branch was a symbol of triumph and victory in classical antiquity.
 The Romans rewarded champions of the games and celebrated military successes with palm branches.
 Early Christians used the palm branch to symbolize the victory of the faithful over enemies of the soul, as in the Palm Sunday festival celebrating the triumphal entry of Jesus Christ into Jerusalem.
 In Judaism, the palm represents peace and plenty, and is one of the Four Species of Sukkot; the palm may also symbolize the Tree of Life in Kabbalah.

 The canopies of the Rathayatra carts which carry the deities of Krishna and his family members in the cart festival of Jagganath Puri in India are marked with the emblem of a palm tree.
 Specifically it is the symbol of Krishna's brother, Baladeva.

 In 1840, the American geologist Edward Hitchcock (1793–1864) published the first tree-like paleontology chart in his Elementary Geology, with two separate trees of life for the plants and the animals.
 These are crowned (graphically) with the Palms and with Man.

 Today, the palm, especially the coconut palm, remains a symbol of the tropical island paradise.

-Palms appear on the flags and seals of several places where they are native, including those of Haiti, Guam, Saudi Arabia, Florida, and South Carolina.
+Palms appear on the flags and seals of several places where they are native, including those of Cuba, Haiti, Guam, Saudi Arabia, Florida, and South Carolina.